-Sulphur dioxide can cause respiratory problems, such as bronchitis, and it can irritate your nose, throat and lungs.
+Sulphur dioxide can cause respiratory problems such as bronchitis, and can irritate your nose, throat and lungs.
 It may cause coughing, wheezing, phlegm and asthma attacks.
 The effects are worse when you are exercising.
-Sulphur dioxide has also been linked to cardiovascular disease.
+Sulphur dioxide has been linked to cardiovascular disease.

 The national environmental standard for sulphur dioxide are 350 µg/m3 and 570 µg/m33 as a 1-hour average.
 The average concentrations of sulphur dioxide should not exceed the 350 µg/m3 standard more than nine times a year and should not exceed the 570 µg/m3 standard at all.

 The national ambient air quality guideline for sulphur dioxide is 120 µg/m3 as a 24-hour average.

 New Zealand’s ambient standards and guidelines are generally consistent with World Health Organisation (WHO) recommendations.
 In October 2006, the WHO released its first global air quality guidelines, which reduced the 24-hour average sulphur dioxide guideline from 120 µg/m3 to 20 µg/m3.
 The Ministry for the Environment is currently investigating whether the ambient air quality guideline should be reviewed in light of this change.